 Do not communicate with insurance companies, even yours.

 It is not an insurance company’s number one priority to pay a fair settlement; their number one priority is themselves.
 Their goal is to pay the minimal amount possible to settle injury claims so that they can protect their bottom line.
 Any statements you make to the insurance companies can be manipulated for their benefit, no matter how innocent you think that statement may be.
 Make sure to decline any recorded statements and to not sign anything prior to speaking with an attorney.
-Hiring a personal injury attorney helps you make informed decisions as well as communicate to the adjuster on your behalf.
+Hiring a St. Louis auto accident attorney helps you make informed decisions as well as communicate to the adjuster on your behalf.
 Your attorney will establish your claim and provide documentation to the insurance company so that you do not have to.

 Avoid posting information about your accident to social media.

 Anything you post to social media can also be used by insurance companies against you in your claim.
 If you were to post statements or details about the incident or your treatment, an insurance company could potentially use your details in their favor.
 They could also access your social media to find posts showing you doing physical activities that could devalue the seriousness of your injury.
 Minimizing your social medial presence adds an extra layer of protection to your claim.

 Seek treatment immediately after an accident or as soon as you begin to notice your injuries.